-(3) Insert each wire into the terminal.
+(3) Insert the wires into a socket.

-When using single wire or stranded wires without a crimp terminal, push the open/close button all the way down with a flathead screwdriver, and insert the wire.
+When using a single wire or stranded wires without a blade terminal, push the open/close button all the way down with a flathead screwdriver, and insert the wire.

-- · When using stranded wires without a crimp terminal, twist enough to avoid short circuit with neighboring terminals or wires. - Place the flathead screwdriver vertical to the open/close button.
-In case the blade tip slips, it may cause an inverter damage or injury.

-· Wire removal
+- When using stranded wires without a blade terminal, twist enough to avoid short circuit with a nearby terminals or wires. - Place the flathead screwdriver vertical to the open/close button.
+In case the blade tip slips, it may cause an inverter damage or injury. - · Wire removal